mszpro/ViewHighlighter/README.md

 # SwiftUI View Highlighter

+⚠️ Please use `up to next major` and tag `1.1.1` for the Swift Package.
+There was some issues with the previous version tags.

 Highlight multiple view components in your SwiftUI view one by one with a text caption.
 This is very helpful for building a tutorial and walk the user across different features of your app.

 <img width="300" alt="image" src="/demo.gif?raw=true">

-⚠️ Please use `up to next major` and tag `1.1.1` for the Swift Package

 # Feature